 fax: 00 33 1 57 27 92 97

 I have spent most of my summer time in Bonn (Germany) at the Hausdorff Research Institute for Mathematics where I took part to the thematic trimester on Types, Sets and Constructions organized by Douglas S. Bridges, Michael Rathjen, Peter Schuster and Helmut Schwichtenberg.
 Have a look at the program of the first workshop of the HIM trimester if you are interested in types, and more specifically in homotopy types and their application to proof assistants and higher categories.
 A nice atmosphere in Bonn during the trimester, with a lot of inspiring talks and lively discussions between us.

-End of August, I will take part to that summer school organized by Florent Krzakala and Lenka Zdeborova in Cargese on the connection between statistical physics and machine learning.
+End of August, I took part to that summer school organized by Florent Krzakala and Lenka Zdeborova in Cargese on the connection between statistical physics and machine learning.
 A wonderful occasion for me to learn more about these two topics and how to combine them harmoniously.
 Knowledge is fun!

 I believe that the connection between logical proofs and topological knots can teach us a lot -- both at the abstract mathematical level and at the very concrete level of memory management.
 If you are curious to know more about this emerging and entertaining topic, please have a look here at my recent paper on ribbon tensorial logic.
 The paper has been presented this July at the LICS 2018 conference.

 I am very interested in understanding how concurrent separation logic works to ensure that imperative and concurrent programs with locks are correct -- and in particular that they do not produce data races.
 I have been working hard with Léo Stefanesco to define an asynchronous game semantics for the logic.
 Please have a look at our recent paper here and tell us what you think!
 The paper has been presented this July at the LICS 2018 conference.

 I have defended my habilitation thesis last November.
 You will find a version of the manuscript (in French) here.